What is Project Management in Construction

 If any deviations in the project schedule or budget are observed, management attempts to get the project back on track within a reasonable timeframe.
 Managers will work with quality control specialists to ensure that each phase of the project life cycle is closed successfully.

 This is the most challenging stage in terms of unexpected issues.
 Competent managers must be ready to deal with pressing problems on short notice and rearrange their priorities on a daily basis.
-Efficient delegation of tasks can minimize these challenges.
+Efficient delegation of tasks can minimise these challenges.

 Post-construction